cpham/acf-contact-form/README.md

   - Recipient Email: Enter the email address you would like form submissions to be sent to.
   - Return URL: Select the wordpress page you would like form submissions to redirect to, such as a Thank You page.
   - Don't Send Email: Check this box if you only want to record form submissions in WordPress, without sending an email

+##Akismet Spam Filtering
+To enable Akismet validation in your form, add the following classes to the corresponding form fields you would like to validate, under "Wrapper Attributes."
+You must have Akismet enabled.

+  - akismet-name
+  - akismet-email
+  - akismet-url
+  - akismet-message

 ##Placing a form in your page